Murray State Racers football: Stewart era (2015–2019)

-Hood era (2020–present)
+Hood era (2020–2023)

 In December 2019, Dean Hood was hired to be the 19th head coach at Murray State University.
 Prior to his hiring, Hood was the special teams coordinator and defensive backs coach at Kentucky.
 Hood had prior head coaching experience at Eastern Kentucky.
 During his tenure there, he had a head coaching record of 55–38 with three playoff appearances in 2008, 2011, and 2014 and a pair of OVC championships in 2008 and 2011.

 Due to the COVID-19 pandemic, the Racers did not hold a fall season in 2020, as did the rest of the OVC.
-Instead, they played a 7 game conference-only spring season in early 2021.
+Instead, they played a 7-game conference-only spring season in early 2021.
 This is the first time this had happened in program history, so they faced a lot of adversity.
-However, Hood lead the Racers to one of the best turnarounds in the nation in his very first season, ending their season with a 5-2 record and narrowly missing out on an OVC championship.
+However, Hood lead the Racers to one of the best turnarounds in the nation in his very first season, ending their season with a 5–2 record and narrowly missing out on an OVC championship.

+Wright era (since 2024)

+Murray State introduced Jody Wright as its 20th head football coach on January 10, 2024.

 Championships

 Conference championships

-The Racers have won eight conference championships in the Ohio Valley Conference.
-Murray State ranks 4th in total conference championships among OVC schools.
+The Murray State has won eight Ohio Valley Conference (OVC) championships and ranks fourth in total conference championships among OVC teams.